rpetit3/illumina-cleanup/README.md

-# fastq-cleanup
+# illumina-cleanup
-A simple pipeline to cleanup FASTQ files.
+A simple pipeline to cleanup Illumina FASTQ files.